TrickyFatCat/TrickyStatusEffects-old/README.md

 6. `IsInfinite` - toggles if the status effect has infinite duration or not;
 7. `Duration` - duration of the effect;
 8. `DurationTimerHandle` - a duration timer handle of the status effect;
-9. `ReActivationBehavior` - determines how the duration will be recalculated when the status effect was reapplied.
+9. `DurationReActivationBehavior` - determines how the duration will be recalculated when the status effect was reapplied.
    1. `None` - no changes;
    2. `Custom` - by default do nothing, but can be overriden;
    3. `Reset` - reset the timer;